Arachni/arachni-ui-web/README.md

  - Users can:
     - Manage, create and share Scan configuration Profiles with each other.
     - Start Scans using one of the available Profiles (and optionally Dispatchers).
+    - Organize Scans into Scan Groups for easier management and share their Groups with each other.
     - Manage, comment, share and export reports of their Scans.
     - Discuss and Review Issues:
         - Mark them as false positives